Spiritual Benefits of Regular Salah in Islamabad

 Unlike prayer times, the Qibla direction for Islamabad stays the same year-round at approximately :qibla_degrees degrees.
 This consistency helps you permanently mark the prayer direction in your home.

-Using University of Islamic Sciences, Karachi calculation method, Fajr time for Islamabad is determined by the angle of the sun below the horizon.
-This ensures accurate prayer times for the community.
+Fajr prayer time in Islamabad, Pakistan begins at dawn and ends just before sunrise.
+Using the University of Islamic Sciences, Karachi calculation method, the Fajr time is determined by the angle of the sun below the horizon.
+This is the first prayer of the day and consists of 2 rakats.